 What happens if your taxes are late?

-If you have not received your tax bill, you must still pay your taxes by either the due date or the deferred dates of September 30, 2021 for Property Taxes or August 31, 2021 for Business taxes.
-After those dates, penalties will be applied at the prevailing rates, as reflected on the current penalty rate structure.
+If you have not received your tax bill, you must still pay your taxes by their due date else penalties will be applied at the prevailing rates, as reflected on the current penalty rate structure.

-Please notify the City’s Assessment and Taxation Department if you have not received a tax bill by contacting 311 or toll free toll free 1-877-311-4974.
+Please notify the City’s Assessment and Taxation Department if you have not received a Business tax bill by late April or a Property tax bill by late May of each year, by contacting 311 or toll free toll free 1-877-311-4974.

 You may also email firstname.lastname@example.org